-Beginning with the 2003-2004 school year, all students scheduled to graduate in 2004 and thereafter may select one of the graduation options listed on the following charts that applies to the year of the student's enrollment as a Grade 9 student.
+- Beginning with the 2003-2004 school year, all students scheduled to graduate in 2004 and thereafter may select one of the graduation options listed on the following charts that applies to the year of the student's enrollment as a Grade 9 student. - Beginning with the 2019-20 school year, pursuant to Section 1003.4282 Requirements for a standard high school diploma, Florida Statutes, the School District shall offer as a new onehalf credit elective, a financial literacy course.